rhysforyou/bs-enzyme/README.md

 ## Status

-* Most of the `shallow` API is implemented
+- Most of the `shallow` and `mount` APIs are implemented
-* The `simulate` method is currently wrapped in multiple `simulateN` functions to handle mixed variadic arguments
+- The `simulate` method is currently wrapped in multiple `simulateN` functions to handle mixed variadic arguments
-* Neither the `render` nor `mount` APIs are implemented
+- The `render` API isn't implemented
-* I haven't extensively tested most of the functions, so some might be broken
+- I haven't extensively tested most of the functions, so some might be broken

 ## Example